-IAP is led by founder Mhari Robinson, who is responsible for all areas of programme, operation and strategy.
+IAP is led by founder Mhari Robinson (she/her), who is responsible for all areas of programme, operation and strategy.
 Mhari lives with her partner and daughter in a wee flat off of Leith Walk in Edinburgh.

 Mhari produced performance projects and ran small theatre and dance companies for 10 years before she founded Independent Arts Projects in 2018.
 She has led the company since working with a range of independent artists to create thrilling performance projects for audiences across Scotland and beyond.